Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 Shortly after drafting the [TrackPointExtras](../../xmlschemas/tpx/1/0/README.md) schema, I started to contemplate whether it should actually become part of the GPX standard.

-It is very easy for developer to overlook the importance of Doppler-derived speed provided by GPS / GNSS chips, since it is not part of the GPX 1.1 standard.
+It is very easy for a developer to overlook the importance of Doppler-derived speed provided by GPS / GNSS chips, since it is not part of the GPX 1.1 standard.
 The natural inclination is to assume that it can be re-created from the positional data.
 I've touched on this topic earlier in this document.

-This proposal is pretty simple, basically to incorporate the extensions from the TrackPointExtras schema into the existing GPX 1.1 schema:
+This proposal is pretty simple, basically to incorporate the extensions from the [TrackPointExtras](../../xmlschemas/tpx/1/0/README.md) schema into the existing GPX 1.1 schema:

 - Re-introduce `<course>` and `<speed>`, fully compatible with GPX 1.0.
 - Introduce the accuracy estimates provided by numerous GPS / GNSS chipsets and [location](../../apis/location.md) services (e.g. Apple and Android). **\***
-- Additional source information; `<manufacturer>`, `<product>`, `<serial>`, `<version>`, `<appname>` and `<appver> in ` `<src>` elements.
+- Additional source information; `<manufacturer>`, `<product>`, `<serial>`, `<version>`, `<appname>` and `<appver>` in  `<src>` elements.
 - There is an argument for calling this GPX 1.1.1 as there are absolutely no breaking changes / compatibility issues with GPX 1.1.

 **\*** - what the accuracy estimates actually represent and their applications is outside of the scope of this document.
 Suffice to say, they typically represent the likely error (+/-) in terms or RMS, or 1-sigma / 68% (and sometimes, 3-sigma / 99.7%).
 They are device dependent, hence the additional `<src>` source information in this proposal.